Black bear brawl captured on video near Tennessee attraction - NewsBreak

 “Another possibility, the one on the ground looks like it could possibly be a female and the larger one looks like it could be a male and that could be [a] female that’s defending cubs,” Colclough said.
 “She may have some cubs kind of early right now and it very well could be just a defense maneuver around those cubs.”

 Wildlife officials encourage people to remember simple bear safety when visiting the area.
-Click here to learn more about how to practice effective bear safety and become “bear aware.”CAUGHT ON VIDEO: Fight between bear and wild hog in Smokies
+Click here to learn more about how to practice effective bear safety and become “bear aware.”Woman falls headfirst into outdoor toilet while trying to retrieve phone

 “You should always stay back from wildlife no matter what, especially if there’s a volatile situation like this,” Colclough said.
 “You should be staying back anyway but with a volatile situation like this you ought to really pay attention to that rule.”